kubernetes-sigs/kubectl-validate/README.md

 ## Docker

-This project doesn't have a native docker image (yet), but you can use the following Dockerfile to build one.
+This project doesn't have a native docker image (yet), but you can use the given Dockerfile to build one.

 First, you will need to build it from the Dockerfile: